sghwan28/PythonSelf-Learning/README.md

 # PythonSelf-Learning
-This is a Python Self-learning note.
-It also helps myself to understand the workflow of github
+This is a self-learning note for Python3